 The picture below: From the front Haunted Abandoned St. Vincent’s in Oklahoma City

 Father Dolan was rumored to hire men to work for him at a flea market on 10th and Penn in OKC.
 In 1984 Father Dolan was arrested for soliciting prostitution when he approached a male undercover officer for sex.
-In 1983, another man who lived at the home was allegedly fatally wounded by gunshot in Norman, Oklahoma, though I found very little to support this.
+In 1983, another man who lived at the home was allegedly fatally wounded by gunshot in Norman, Oklahoma.

 Father Dolan was beaten to death in his apartment, found after two days by the apartment manager and the maintenance man on November 30, 1988.
 A friend of Dolan’s from Colorado reported to police that Dolan had been previously confronted, and attacked.
 Father Dolan’s death is still unsolved.
 There is speculation of dark energy causing all of the tragedy surrounding the people associated with this place.